 If your prescription contains PRISM values then we’re sorry, but we’re not able to make glasses for you.

 If you’ve had your eyes tested in one of our stores, your prescription will be stored in your online account.
 Get in touch if you’re struggling to find it or book yourself in for a check up.

 You can also enter your prescription manually.
 Just use the drop down filters to fill it in.
 Be extra sure to check whether your numbers are plus (+) or minus (-) and that all fields are completed.
 One final check for good luck, and you’re good to go!

 Don’t want to look like you’re wearing bottle cap lenses?
-Not to worry, our expert opticians will automatically select the thinnest lenses, without any additional charges.
+Not to worry, our expert opticians will automatically select the thinnest lenses from 1.5 to 1.67 index, without any additional charges.
 Pretty cool, huh?